SeshaiHari/100-days-of-code/log.md

 AM: Did some more work on Twitter bot twit and the Positivity tweet bot

+PM: I got drunk!
+I geot drunk after trying to get the callback working for the LevelDB search queries.

+The idea, is the twit bot searches random strings and quite often errors on a search string it has searched on previousley, I want to add the random search queries to the db so that the same query string isn't spammed repeatedly.

+I watched som of What teh Flexbox with Wes Bos

 **Thoughts**:

 Attempted to do some more stuff with promises :sob: